 Job Description For the Chief Compliance Officer

-The chief compliance officer (CCO) will work closely with and have liaison reporting to the UC Davis Health System chief medical officer (CMO) the UC Davis Medical Center director, the director of internal audit, and the UC Davis locally designated official (currently, the Assistant Executive Vice Chancellor).
+The chief compliance officer (CCO) will work closely with and have liaison reporting to the UC Davis Health chief medical officer (CMO) the UC Davis Medical Center director, the director of internal audit, and the UC Davis locally designated official (currently, the Assistant Executive Vice Chancellor).
 For compliance department budget and personnel management, the CCO reports to the CMO.

 The CCO also reports annually to the regents through the University of California Vice President for Clinical Services or his/her designee, and coordinates the activities at UC Davis with those at the other medical campuses.